Sales Returns and Allowances: Definition

-The sales returns and allowances is a contra revenue account with a normal debit balance used to record returns from and allowances to customers.
-It thus has a debit balance that is opposite the credit balance of the Sales account.
+Sales returns and allowances is a contra revenue account with a normal debit balance used to record returns from and allowances to customers.
+The account, therefore, has a debit balance that is opposite the credit balance of the sales account.

-A return results when a buyer returns part, or all, of purchase to the seller.
-An allowance results when a buyer decides to keep damaged or defective goods, but at a reduction from the original price.
+A return occurs when a buyer returns part or all of the merchandise they purchased back to the seller.
+An allowance occurs when a buyer decides to keep damaged or defective goods but at a reduction from the original price.

-On the books of the seller, A return or allowance is recorded as a reduction in sales revenue.
-Since the sales account normally has a credit balance, returns and allowances could be recorded on the debit side (the reduction side) of the Sales account.
-To provide a better record, however, returns and allowances are often recorded in a separate account entitled Sales Returns and Allowances.
+In the seller’s books, a return or allowance is recorded as a reduction in sales revenue.
+Since the sales account normally has a credit balance, returns and allowances could be recorded on the debit side (the reduction side) of the sales account.

 How to Record Sales Returns and Allowances

-To illustrate, Lakeside Electronics issued the credit memorandum shown in the below figure to Champ’s TV Sales for the return of a 19-inch color TV that proved to be defective.
+To illustrate, suppose that Lakeside Electronics issued the credit memorandum shown in the figure below to Champ’s TV Sales for the return of a defective 19-inch TV.

 Lakeside used the credit memorandum in the above figure as a source document for the following general journal entry.

-When the above entry was posted to the accounts receivable ledger, a small check mark was made to the right of the diagonal line, When posting was made to the Accounts Receivable controlling account, the account number of Accounts Receivable (112) was written to the left of the diagonal line.
+When the above entry was posted to the accounts receivable ledger, a small checkmark was made to the right of the diagonal line.
+When posting to the accounts receivable controlling account, the account number of accounts receivable (112) was written to the left of the diagonal line.

-If a cash refund is made because of a sales return or allowance, the Sale Returns and Allowances account is debited and the Cash account is credited.
-Cash refunds are recorded in the cash payment journal.
+If a cash refund is made due to a sales return or allowance, the sales returns and allowances account is debited and the cash account is credited.
+Cash refunds are recorded in the cash payments journal.

 Format of Sales Returns and Allowances Journal

-Format of sales returns and allowances journal is shown below:
+The format of the sales returns and allowances journal is shown below.

-(1).
-Date column is used to record the date on which customers return merchandise sold to them.
+1. Date column: Used to record the date customers return merchandise.

-(2).
-Account credited column is used to record the account title of the customer whose account is credited for the return of merchandise.
+2. Account credited column: Used to record the account title of the customer whose account is credited for the return of merchandise.

-(3).
-Credit memo No. Column is used to record the credit memorandum number related to the merchandise returned.
+3. Credit memo No. Column: Used to record the credit memorandum number related to the merchandise returned.

-(4).
-Posting reference column is used to record the account number at the time of posting entries from sales returns and allowances journal to ledger accounts.
+4. Posting reference column: Used to record the account number at the time of posting entries from the sales returns and allowances journal to ledger accounts.

-(5).
-Amount column is used to record the amount of merchandise returned by customer.
+5. Amount column: Used to record the amount of merchandise returned by the customer.

 Posting Entries From Sales Returns and Allowances Journal to Ledger Accounts

-- The total of sales returns and allowances journal is posted as debit to the sales returns and allowances account and as credit to the accounts receivable account in the general ledger.
+- The total of the sales returns and allowances journal is posted as a debit to the sales returns and allowances account and as a credit to the accounts receivable account in the general ledger

-Record the following transactions in the sales journal and sales returns and allowances journal and post to ledger accounts.
+Record the following transactions in the sales journal and sales returns and allowances journal, and post to the ledger accounts.

-Apr.
-25: Issued credit memo no. 44 of $120 to Star Brothers for defective merchandise returned by them.
+- Apr.
+25: Issued credit memo no. 44 of $120 to Star Brothers for defective merchandise they returned

 Sales Journal and Sales Returns and Allowances Journal: